Aymanbegh/PVD4RCV/README.md

 The **GroundTruth/** directory contains all the reference data used for model evaluation and training:

-- **BoundingBoxes/** → JSON files with per-frame bounding boxes and object IDs
+- **BoundingBoxes/** → JSON files and txt files with per-frame bounding boxes and object IDs
   *(format: frame, object_id, class, x_min, y_min, x_max, y_max)*
 - **Depth map** → Depth map of each sequences